-I’ve made a few modification since Part 3 of the series to get a better shape.
-You will need to set the towers distance as specified in the g-code file.
+I’ve made a few modifications since Part 3 of the series to get a better shape.
+You will need to set the distance of the tower as specified in the g-code file.
 I’ll explain the setting in the files later in the article.

 License not required

-I would advise practicing on some scrap foam first.
+I would advise practising on some scrap foam first.
 You can load the project file into the Demo version of DevFus Foam which may be a good idea anyway.

 I’ve used 60mm XPS foam but a couple of the blocks require foam of smaller widths, jut cut down the foam to the correct size first.

 You need to make sure the hot wire is working on a distance of 250mm between the pivot points.
 This may not be the distance of the physical left and right towers are apart, mine are a little further out.